Color Laser Engraving: Etching and Marking Explained

 - Color Laser Engraving (Marking)

-- Can You Add Color to a Laser Engraving?
+- Can You Do Color Laser Engraving / Marking on Plastic?

 Types of Color Laser Engraving